 After the consultation, I will provide you with an in-depth sleep plan for you to follow based on our discussions during the meeting.
 As you implement the sleep plan I support you and work to achieve the sleep goals that you identified.

 Before becoming a certified as Child Sleep Consultant through the Family Sleep Institute my background was social work, working predominantly with children and families.
 After having my kids I changed course and trained to become a Child Sleep Consultant.
 This training included over 250 hours of study in the field of child sleep, which is greater than any other sleep consulting program in the US!
 I have added on to this certification by completing a Child Behavior certification through The Early Years.
-This has really enhanced my sleep work, especially with my toddler clients!
+This has really enhanced my sleep work, especially with my toddler and children clients!

 I am also committed to regularly adding to my knowledge in both sleep and child behavior by attending regular continuing education opportunities.